MMathisLab/FreelyMovingVR4Mice/docs/Rig_building/Building_the_cage.md

 # Cage for mounting monitors and cameras
-The cage design can be found [here](https://github.com/MMathisLab/FreelyMovingVR4Mice/blob/main/docs/stl_files/ARrig_cage.stl) Note: two of the monitors have been removed so that you can see the transparent box in the middle of the cage.
+The cage design can be found [here](https://github.com/MMathisLab/FreelyMovingVR4Mice/blob/main/docs/stl_files/ARrig_cage.stl).
+> _**Note**: two of the monitors have been removed so that you can see the transparent box in the middle of the cage._

 To build the cage you will want to cut the thor labs [optical rails](https://www.thorlabs.com/thorproduct.cfm?partnumber=XE25RL2) down to size and then thread them with an imperial thread drill.

 Here are the sizes that you will need to cut:

-- 4 x 540mm Cage floor pieces
+- 4 x 540mm cage floor pieces
-- 4 x 540mm Cage top pieces
+- 4 x 540mm cage top pieces
-- 4 x 550mm Cage vertical pieces
+- 4 x 550mm cage vertical pieces
 - 1 x 540mm cross bar for camera mounting
 - 2 x 200mm pieces which which will go either side of the cross bar